Scott Moe: Economic policy

-Moe restored $30 million in education funding and the PST exemption on life, health, and accident insurance products.
+Moe's earliest policies included restoring $30 million in education funding and a PST exemption on life, health, and accident insurance products.
 His 2018 budget, the first after the deeply unpopular 2017 austerity budget, ran a $365 million deficit and added $2.3 billion of provincial debt.
 Moe also replaced the Ministry of the Economy with the Ministry of Trade and Export Development, and has undertaken international trade missions in the United States, China, India, Japan, and South Korea.